aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 Powerful Bible search engine plus a Bible download tool.
 Option to install our API on your server for complete independence.

 == Description ==
-Add powerful Bible tools to your website, including a Bible search engine with selectable interfaces, and a Bible download page.
+Add powerful Bible tools to your website, including a Bible search engine, and a Bible download page.
+Our Bible search engine includes multiple selectable interfaces, allowing you to make it appear as simple or as complex as desired.

 Keep your users on your website!
 Unlike similar plugins, Bible SuperSearch displays the Bible text directly on your website; your web users will not be redirected to a 3rd party website to view the text.